itinerantfoodie/itinerantfoodie.github.io/_drafts/china-digital-nomadding.md

   - china
 ---

 你好 from behind the Great Firewall!
 I've decided to spend some time in China (as it's probably a good idea to give Thailand a rest for now.
-After all Nomadic means to reap the benefits of multiple places), and plus I heard Guilin and Yangshuo are beautiful.
+After all Nomadic means to reap the benefits of multiple places), and plus I heard Guilin and Yangshuo are beautiful (which is probably one of my favorite places in China).

+Guilin having the best accomodation options.
+If you're ever in Guilin and need somewhere cheap and good quality to stay, check out [Wada Hostel](https://wadahostel.com).
+In terms of price (5 EUR a night), it's one of the best hostels in the world.
+Great beds (with privacy curtain), awesome staff, wifi with VPN, and good location.
+And for those who want to ditch cash, they take WeChat pay.

+Yangshuo for the amount of things to do in town.
+The Wada branch there is also quite good too.

 I've also come up with a chinese term for my profession - 技術工作者遊牧 ("jishu gongzuozhe youmu" or Nomadic Technology Worker literally).